dragonbough/dragonbough/README.md

 ## about me
 I'm a heavily aspirational kid who loves computer science and programming, which I've been doing since a young age.
-Currently studying for my GCSEs.
+Currently studying A level maths, computer science and CTEC digital media

 ## skills